HEAL/cedar-form-docs/docs/human-treatment-applicability.md

 # Human Treatment Applicability

-!!! note
-* <mark>**The fields in this section only apply to your study if you answered "Treatment" or "Treatment of a Condition" to the Study Translational Focus question in the [Study Translational Focus](study-translational-focus.md) form section**</mark>
+* <mark>The fields in this section only apply to your study if you answered "Treatment" or "Treatment of a Condition" to the Study Translational Focus question in the [Study Translational Focus](study-translational-focus.md) form section</mark>

-* **Please reach out to us at heal-support@datacommons.io for questions or support - we are happy to help!**
+* Please reach out to us at heal-support@datacommons.io for questions or support - we are happy to help!

 ****

+* See the full metadata model in [PDF](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.pdf) or [Markdown](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md)
+* See the [Human Treatment Applicability](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=human_treatment_applicability) element of the full metadata model
+* See the <u>definition for each field</u> in the full metadata model, and allowed answer options, by clicking on the field names in bold below
+* See <u>guidance for how to respond to each field</u> and <u>Platform User use cases for the field</u> by clicking on the arrow to the left of the field names in bold below

+****

 * [Expand](expand-or-collapse-cedar-form-section.md) the Human Treatment Applicability form section
-* The Human Treatment Applicability form section has five fields (<mark>click below to expand guidance for each field</mark>):
+* The Human Treatment Applicability form section has five fields (click below to expand guidance for each field):

-    <details><summary>**Treatment Investigation Stage or Type**</summary><blockquote>
+    <details><summary>**[Treatment Investigation Stage or Type](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=treatment_investigation_stage_or_type)**</summary><blockquote>

     <details><summary>**How to answer**</summary><blockquote>
         This field allows selection of a multiple answers from a limited set of possible answers.
 Please select all that apply.
 Possible answers are "Target Discovery","Target Mechanism", "Treatment Discovery", "Treatment Mechanism", "Treatment Efficacy", "Differential Treatment Efficacy", "Treatment Implementation", and "Treatment Availability or Accessibility".
 Examples of studies that would select each of these options:
         <ul>
-        <li> **Target discovery:** A study that has developed RNAi reagants against several different proteins in the nociception signaling pathway and is using these reagants to knockdown each of these proteins and observe resulting modifications to pain response in mice to determine which protein(s) may be good targets of a drug or other intervention to modify pain perception in humans; A longitudinal cohort study following a cohort of adults at high risk of injury (e.g. construction workers) that measures aspects of mental health, social support and connectivity, economic stability, political engagement, sense of agency, physical environment, etc. using multiple metrics each at regular timepoints and intends to investigate relationships between these broad sectors and incidence of injury and/or transition of acute to chronic pain following incidence of injury to determine which of these broad sectors may be good targets of an intervention of some kind to modify risk of injury or transition from acute to chronic pain in the case of injury in adults at high risk of injury
+        <li> **Target discovery:** Some general examples include a study focused on identification of a molecular target that treats pain that is not in the brain to avoid neurological/addictive effects, or a study focused on identification of a specific social determinant of health that is most impactful on post-surgical pain outcome.
+Some more specific examples include: A study that has developed RNAi reagants against several different proteins in the nociception signaling pathway and is using these reagants to knockdown each of these proteins and observe resulting modifications to pain response in mice to determine which protein(s) may be good targets of a drug or other intervention to modify pain perception in humans; A longitudinal cohort study following a cohort of adults at high risk of injury (e.g. construction workers) that measures aspects of mental health, social support and connectivity, economic stability, political engagement, sense of agency, physical environment, etc. using multiple metrics each at regular timepoints and intends to investigate relationships between these broad sectors and incidence of injury and/or transition of acute to chronic pain following incidence of injury to determine which of these broad sectors may be good targets of an intervention of some kind to modify risk of injury or transition from acute to chronic pain in the case of injury in adults at high risk of injury
         </li>
         <li> **Target mechanism:** A basic science study using RNAseq and/or mass spectrometry on extracts of cultured mouse DRG neurons before and after exposure to an in vitro heat pain stimulus model ([ref](https://www.pnas.org/doi/epdf/10.1073/pnas.93.26.15435)), and with or without application of RNAi or chemical inhibitor of a target molecule in the nociception pathway, to investigate the role of the target molecule in modulating level and state of mRNA and proteins in neurons following a pain stimulus; A qualitative study using focus groups and interviews to investigate why certain aspects of a person's economic stability and/or physical environment such as access to green space and well-maintained walkways seem to correspond with lower risk of transition from acute to chronic pain in adults with lower back injury;
         </li>